Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 The `GET` method is one of the most commonly used request methods (along with `POST`).
 It corresponds to the read operation of CRUD, so it's usually used when you're trying to just get information from a server.
 In fact, whenever you load a website using a web browser, you're sending `GET` requests to the website you want to access.
+There are a bunch of other request methods too (like `POST`, `PUT`, `DELETE`, ...), which we'll be covering next week.
+Be sure to join us then!

 ### What is REST